 FUSE is the Department's digital repository of resources available for early childhood, primary and secondary teachers and students (and their parents).
-It is searchable, personalised and many resources are mapped to the Victorian Curriculum.
-Use the learning areas drop-down box and select Intercultural Capability or Civics and Citizenship to narrow your search to topics relating to global learning and engagement.
-Some good search terms to use are intercultural, global citizenship, harmony and culture.
-See: FUSE
+It is searchable, personalised and many resources are mapped to the Victorian F-10 Curriculum.
+Use the learning areas drop-down box and select 'intercultural capability' or 'civics and citizenship' to narrow your search to topics relating to global learning and engagement.
+Some good search terms to use are intercultural, global citizenship, harmony and culture, see: FUSE.

 Some stand-out resources on FUSE and other sites are provided below:

 Languages and Multicultural Education Resource Centre

 The Languages and Multicultural Education Resource Centre (LMERC) is a Department library for educators across all sectors in a wide range of formal and informal education settings for early years to adult learners.
 LMERC has been operating for thirty years and holds an extensive collection of over 25,000 resources in all formats for educators across all sectors and at all levels, early childhood to adult.
 The library specialises in the areas of English as an Additional Language (EAL), Languages and the Cross Curriculum Priority Areas of Aboriginal and Torres Strait Islander Histories and Cultures and Asia and Australia's engagement with Asia as well as the Intercultural Capability, see: LMERC.

 During 2018, the Victorian Curriculum and Assessment Authority (VCAA), in partnership with the International Education Division at the Department of Education and Training, worked with teachers from twelve Government, Catholic and Independent schools to develop units of work on Intercultural Capability from Foundation to Level 10.
 The teachers created units with accompanying formative assessment rubrics and annotated work samples to demonstrate progression in student learning, see: VCAA Intercultural Capability teaching resources.